Differences from Ethereum

 Internally on zkEVM, calldatacopy(to, offset, len) there is just a loop with the calldataload and mstore on each iteration.
 That means that the code will panic if 2^32-32 + offset % 32 < offset + len.

 Constructors return the array of immutable values.
-If you use RETURN in an assembly block in the constructor in zkSync Era, it will return the array of immutable values initialized so far.
+If you use RETURN or STOP in an assembly block in the constructor on zkSync Era, it will leave the immutable variables uninitialized.

 TIMESTAMP, NUMBER

-For more information on blocks in zkSync Era, including the differences between block.timestamp and block.number, check out the blocks in zkSync Era documentation.
+For more information about blocks on zkSync Era, including the differences between block.timestamp and block.number, check out the blocks on zkSync Documentation.

 COINBASE

-Returns the address of the Bootloader contract, which is 0x8001 in zkSync Era.
+Returns the address of the Bootloader contract, which is 0x8001 on zkSync Era.

 BASEFEE